 As we can derive from the definition of both concepts, CJM and CJA need and complement each other, one from an objective quantitative perspective (CJA), while the other focuses on subjective, qualitative data (CJM).
 This all takes to the following question: What is the use of having access to all that CJA data if it is not used to optimize and make better decisions?

-While there are many measurable benefits of using CJA, combining analytics with the Customer Journey Map adds, as a result, even more value.
+While there are many measurable benefits of using CJA, combining analytics and reports with the Customer Journey Map adds, as a result, even more value.

 By understanding the key journeys (moments of truth, experiences, and intentions) that your customers have, CJA can be deployed and used more efficiently.
 From an implementation perspective, it’s useful to prioritize data sources that contain interaction details for the main touchpoints.

 If you are interested in Customer Journey you might want to read about how to improve your customer experience with a customer journey dashboard.